bdarcus/csln/README.md

+## Caveats

+This is not particularly close to ready for actual use, and needs more development, testing, and input.

 ## Vision

 This is a project to write the [CSL-Next][CSLNJS] typescript model and supporting libraries and tools in Rust, and convert to JSON Schema from there.